To Add One Meter to an Anonymous Mountain: Social context

-In the mid-1980s, under the influence of western modernist and postmodernist art forms which were introduced to China after the Chinese economic reform, a group of Chinese visual artists started to experiment with conceptual performance art.
+In the mid-1980s, under the influence of western modernist and postmodernist art forms which were introduced to China after the reform and opening up, a group of Chinese visual artists started to experiment with conceptual performance art.
 Through such art form, they showed their intention to “move out of the state-controlled gallery system” and "act out" their art in the public sphere.

 In the early 1990s, an avant-garde artistic community called “the Beijing East-Village” emerged on the urban edge of Beijing.
 Living in shelters built up for migrant workers, the small group of artists from different parts of China gathered and created collaborative performance work in and around the area.
 Zhang Huan, Zhu Ming and Ma Liuming, the leading artists of the community, mainly focused their works on exploring and reflecting “gender, sexuality, and physical and psychological endurance.”
 To Add One Meter to an Anonymous Mountain is one of the performance works done by Zhang Huan during this time period.